patrik-csak/BB26/readme.md

 function increment(string: string): string;
 ```

-Increments a bijective base-26 string by one numeral
+Increments a bijective base-26 string by one numeral.

 ```javascript
 import {increment} from 'bb26';